Communication About Autism: Terminology Considerations

 “deficit” or “impairment”

 Use “challenges,” “limitation,” or “disorder.”
-Some people may acknowledge a “disorder” but not consider it as a limitation.
+Some people may acknowledge a “disorder” but not consider it a limitation.
 Consider describing the communication status rather than using a label.

 “nonverbal person,” “nonspeaking person,” or “minimally verbal person”